Little Change in Final Spring Two-Deep

 2011: Redshirted.
 High School: Kiely was named to the Chicago Tribune Second Team All-State squad for all classes as a senior.
 Kiely also earned All-Area and All-Conference honors in 2010, while leading his team to an 8-3 record and the second round of the state playoffs.
 His junior year, Kiely was part of a Wheaton North team that advanced to the quarterfinals of state after posting a 7-5 record.
 In track and field, he was his conference's shot put champion as a junior and placed 10th at the state championships.
 He played for head football coach Joe Wardynski.

 Personal: The son of Maureen and Ralph Kiely, he is the eldest of four children.
 He has twin sisters, Ciara and Jessica, and a younger brother, John.
 Kiely was also recruited by Army, Kansas and Northern Illinois.
-He is pursuing a degree in marketing at UW.
+He is graduated with a degree in marketing at UW in the spring and is pursuing a degree in management.